 Whether you choose to buy new or refurb, make sure you get a good case for your laptop.
 It will go some way to protecting it as you lump it through countless airport security checks and aeroplane cabins.
 We love this marble patterned one – it’s actually really similar to the one that we have!

 We bought this out in Australia, and it was the best we could afford at the time.
-Ideally, we would have bought a 64GB, or even higher, but we’ve only run out of space on it a handful of times.
-It’s a decent size to get started in travel blogging.
+We’ve since bought two of these 64GB memory cards.
+However, the 32GB option is a decent size to get started in travel blogging.

 You could supplement it with some smaller memory cards, like 16GB or even 8GB.
 We’ve done this before as we have some leftover from a point and shoot digital camera we owned in the past.
 They’ve got us out of a few sticky situations when out taking travel photos.